ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Team use of Git

 One of the most important tools we used during this project was GitHub.
-Github is an open-source distributed version control system for building software and sharing code - a version control system for managing source code.
-It proved indispensable throughout the development since it stored a complete history of our project.
+Github is an open-source distributed version control system for building software and sharing code.
+It proved indispensable throughout the development as it stored a complete history of our project, providing a version control system for managing our source code.
 It was important, however, that we used the platform in a structured and rational way.
 With this in mind, we decided to draw up guidelines on how to the team would use it.
 This was essential because it meant that we were able to push progress onto the repository where everyone from the team could access it and commit further changes.

-After setting up GitHub, we realised it was important to utilise the branch-based workflow of the platform.
+After setting up GitHub, we realised it was important make small, frequent commits with meaningful names, and utilise the branch-based workflow of the platform to avoid merge conflicts.
 As such, we created a number of different branches, 12 in total.
 Each branch was given a unique name and contained a unique set of code and documentation changes.
 This was to make sure that every team member had a specific feature to work on, and diverge from the main line of development.

 <div align="center">